 SUMMARY OF RULES

-Two groups based on league position in previous competition – top two from each group meet in semi-finals, then winners meet in final.
+Two groups in which all teams play each other – top two from each group meet in semi-finals, then winners meet in final.

 Maximum 8 overs per bowler.